Binary logarithm

 in which the binary logarithm is frequently used include combinatorics, bioinformatics, the design of sports tournaments, and photography.

 Binary logarithms are included in the standard C mathematical functions and other mathematical software packages.

-The integer part of a binary logarithm can be found using the find first set operation on an integer value, or by looking up the exponent of a floating point value.

-The fractional part of the logarithm can be calculated efficiently.

 History

 The powers of two have been known since antiquity; for instance, they appear in Euclid's Elements, Props.
 IX.32 (on the factorization of powers of two) and IX.36 (half of the Euclid–Euler theorem, on the structure of even perfect numbers).

 And the binary logarithm of a power of two is just its position in the ordered sequence of powers of two.

 On this basis, Michael Stifel has been credited with publishing the first known table of binary logarithms in 1544.
 His book Arithmetica Integra contains several tables that show the integers with their corresponding powers of two.
 Reversing the rows of these tables allow them to be interpreted as tables of binary logarithms.

 Earlier than Stifel, the 8th century Jain mathematician Virasena is credited with a precursor to the binary logarithm.
 Virasena's concept of ardhacheda has been defined as the number of times a given number can be divided evenly by two.
 This definition gives rise to a function that coincides with the binary logarithm on the powers of two, but it is different for other integers, giving the 2-adic order rather than the logarithm.

 The modern form of a binary logarithm, applying to any number (not just powers of two) was considered explicitly by Leonhard Euler in 1739.
 Euler established the application of binary logarithms to music theory, long before their applications in information theory and computer science became known.
 As part of his work in this area, Euler published a table of binary logarithms of the integers from 1 to 8, to seven decimal digits of accuracy.